infinum/design-handbook/Resources/Glossary.md

 ## Z

 - **Z-shaped pattern** - A z-pattern design traces the route the human eye travels when they scan the page— left to right, top to bottom.
 First, people scan from the top left to the top right, forming a horizontal line.
 Next, down and to the left side of the page, creating a diagonal line.
 Last, back across to the right again, forming a second horizontal line.
-When viewers’ eyes move in this pattern, it forms an imaginary “Z” shape *#design #projects #web*
+When viewers’ eyes move in this pattern, it forms an imaginary “Z” shape. *#design #projects #web*